Materials Science and Engineering MEng, BEng

 School of Chemical and Process Engineering Undergraduate Admissions

-With rapidly growing and advancing industries, there is an increasing demand for qualified materials scientists and engineers for the creation and improvement of brand new materials such as smart glass and biomaterials.
+With rapidly growing and advancing industries, there is an increasing demand for qualified materials scientists and engineers for existing production processes and for the creation and improvement of brand-new materials.

 This is why employment opportunities in this field can be far-reaching, with the potential to take you all over the world.

 Plus, University of Leeds students are among the top 10 most targeted by top employers according to The Graduate Market 2023, High Fliers Research, meaning our graduates are highly sought after by some of the most reputable companies in the field.